1.Rogers Red World Elite Mastercard

 Pros:

-- High earning potential on everyday spending
+- High cash back on everyday essentials

 - Flexible redemption options